-Based on the information provided in the NPDES Application Supplemental Requirements the following constituents listed in the Table below have been determined to show reasonable potential to exist in the discharge.
-The discharge flows to Pacific Ocean.
-Therefore the effluent limitations in Attachment B of the Order are not applicable to your discharge.
+Based on the information provided in the NPDES Application Supplemental Requirements, discharge limitations listed in the other column of the Order are applicable to your discharge.
+The following constituents listed in the Table below have been determined to show reasonable potential to exist in the discharge.
+The groundwater discharge flows into Eaton wash a tributary to Los Angeles River.
+Therefore the effluent limitations in Attachment B.7.i. of the Order are applicable to your discharge.